Mantanani Scops Owls

 The Mantanani Scops Owls measure, on average, 7.1 inches or 180 mm in length (including the tail).
 The average wing is about 6.1 inches or 155 mm long.

 The upper plumage is dark brown with pale markings on the scapulars (shoulder feathers).
 The plumage below is paler with dark streaks and barring.
 They have buff facial disks with narrow, dark borders.
 The bill and feet are grey and the lower legs are feathered.
+Their eyes (irises) are yellow.

 Diet / Feeding